In This Article

 Must-see if you are a first-time visitor:

-• Catch a movie at AMC Owings Mills 17 – Enjoy reclining seats and the latest blockbuster releases at this large modern theater.
+• Catch a movie at AMC Owings Mills 17 – For a fun and comfortable movie experience, I recommend AMC Owings Mills 17.
+The reclining seats are a game-changer, and I love catching the latest blockbuster releases here.
+It’s my go-to spot for movie nights!

-• Take a quick trip to the Maryland Zoo – Just a 25-minute drive to one of the nation's oldest and most beautiful zoos in Baltimore.
+• Take a quick trip to the Maryland Zoo – Just a 25-minute drive away, the Maryland Zoo in Baltimore is one of the nation’s oldest and most beautiful zoos.
+It’s a perfect day trip if you love wildlife—I always enjoy my visits there!

 Where to Eat

-• Miss Shirley’s Café (nearby in Pikesville) – Southern-style brunch favorites, like shrimp and grits or fried green tomatoes, just a short drive away.
+• Miss Shirley’s Café (nearby in Pikesville) – If you’re in the mood for a delicious Southern-style brunch, Miss Shirley’s is a must-try.
+The shrimp and grits and fried green tomatoes are some of my personal favorites—it’s just a short drive away and well worth it!

 If you are interested in local events: